Updated on July 3, 2024 by Julie McCool

 Tall Ship Providence

-In 2020, the historic Tall Ship Providence opened in Old Town.
-Now you can sail the Potomac on a 90-minute cruise while interpreters share the history of the ship.
-Guests get to visit the Captain’s cabin and ship’s hold and enjoy the view from on deck.
-The Providence is a beautiful replica of the first ship authorized to serve in the Continental Navy and was John Paul Jones’ first American command.
+The historic Tall Ship Providence offers dockside tours and sailings from the Alexandria waterfront.
+Sail the Potomac River, visit the Captain’s cabin and ship’s hold, and enjoy the view while interpreters share the ship's history.
+The Providence is a replica of the first ship authorized to serve in the Continental Navy, John Paul Jones’ first American command.

 Founders Park

 Just north of the Tall Ship Providence, Founders Park hosts community events and is another nice spot for a picnic.
-The park is a pretty place to walk with pretty gardens, flowering trees, and benches with a river view.
+The park has pretty gardens, flowering trees, and benches with a river view.

 Shipyard Park

-The trail winds through Shipyard Park, just south of the central waterfront.
-In 1783, this site at the foot of Wilkes Street was one of the first shipyards in the city
+Enjoy more waterfront views from Shipyard Park, just south of the central waterfront.
+In 1783, this site at the foot of Wilkes Street was one of the first shipyards in the city.

 Windmill Hill Park